Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Formalism

 where the estimator in Equation~\ref{eq:5} is now applied to every template $T_{LSS, i}(\phi)$ to get $w_{TR, i}(\theta, z)$ in exactly the same way (and the same redshift and angular bins) as $w_{LSS, R}(\theta, z)$ for the original map $I(\phi)$.
 It is at this stage we gain redshift information for each of the LSS templates through tomographic cross-correlations.

-To put it in a nutshell, the reconstructed LSS field $I_{LSS}^{\,rec}(\phi)$ in any sky map $I(\phi)$ is a linear combination of templates $T_{LSS, i}(\phi)$ (Equation~\ref{eq:6}).
-These templates are made from known extragalactic objects with maximal diversity to cover the possible phase-space of the LSS.
+To summarize, the reconstructed LSS field $I_{LSS}^{\,rec}(\phi)$ in any sky map $I(\phi)$ is a linear combination of templates $T_{LSS, i}(\phi)$ (Equation~\ref{eq:6}).
+These templates are made from known extragalactic objects with sufficient diversity to cover the possible phase-space of the LSS.
 The linear coefficients are then determined such that the cross-correlation-based LSS statistics (Equation~\ref{eq:5}) of the reconstructed field $I_{LSS}^{\,rec}(\phi)$ is indistinguishable from the target statistics measured in $I(\phi)$.

 After obtaining the reconstructed LSS field, we can simply subtract it out to get an estimate of the cleaned, LSS-free Galactic map:

 Compared to Equation~\ref{eq:2}, Equation~\ref{eq:9} acknowledges that there could be errors in the reconstruction and, thus, the LSS cleaning.
 In practice, it is important to make attempts to maximize the SNR for the reconstruction and to validate the results independently.